2023 New Zealand National League: Northern League teams

 Twelve teams are competing in the league – the top ten teams from the previous season and the two teams promoted from the 2022 NRFL Division 1.
 The promoted teams are West Coast Rangers and Manurewa.
-It's Manurewa's first and West Coast Rangers second season (after releagtion in 2021) in the National League.
+It is Manurewa's first and West Coast Rangers second season (after relegation in 2021) in the National League.
 They replaced Waiheke United (relegated after their debut season on the Northern League) and North Shore United (relegated after a two-year Northern League spell).